thorntonmc/thorntonmc.github.io/content/posts/misc/splitting-out-git-repos.md

 tags: ["git", "misc"]
 ---

 One thing I've been tasked with working on recently is splitting out microservices from a monorepo into their own separate repos.
 While this may sound trivial, one thing that is essential is to keep the git history associated with these services - which is more complicated than it looks.
-There's a native tool built into git, `git filter-branch` - but it is quite finiky.
+There's a native tool built into git, `git filter-branch` - but it is quite finicky.

 Thankfully, a tool exists which offers a one command solution - [git filter repo](https://github.com/newren/git-filter-repo).
-In fact, the [man page for git filter-branch](https://git-scm.com/docs/git-filter-branch) even reccomends it be used as the tool of choice.
+In fact, the [man page for git filter-branch](https://git-scm.com/docs/git-filter-branch) even recommends it be used as the tool of choice.

 ### A Note for MacOS Users